se468/bulmascores/README.md

 ### Option 2: Using (All-in-One WP Migration)[https://wordpress.org/plugins/all-in-one-wp-migration/]
 * Download the All-in-One WP Migration file for Bulmascores project (here)[]
 * Create a fresh install of Wordpress, install the All-in-One WP Migration from plugins.
-* Import the file downloaded.
+* Import the file downloaded
+* It should already be set up with everything you need, including the child theme.
+How easy was that?

 > your user name and passwords will be following:
 > Username: test@tester.com